Dany Bahar

 Bahar presenting at the plenarium of the 49th OAS General Assembly, Medellín, 2019, alongside OAS Secretary General Luis Almagro

-My career sits at the intersection of rigorous academic research and real-world policy impact.
+My career has spanned multilateral development banks, think tanks, and Ivy League universities—always at the intersection of rigorous research and real-world policy impact.

-I've consulted for the World Bank and Inter-American Development Bank, and in 2019 served on an OAS task force on the Venezuelan migration crisis.
+I've worked for the Inter-American Development Bank and the World Bank, was a Senior Fellow at the Brookings Institution, and in 2019 served on an OAS task force on the Venezuelan migration crisis.

 My academic work appears in top economics journals, and I regularly contribute to leading media outlets around the globe.